jproctor-rebecca/jproctor-rebecca.github.io/README.md

 https://trello.com/b/qPFcV5eL/ft-bw-ds-airbnb

+**The Business Problem**

+**Airbnb pricing is one of the key components to ensuring that a rental property is fulfilling its potential.
+However, when it comes to pricing optimization, the truth is that it requires a lot of forethought and consideration.**

-**Using historical booking data from AirBnB, AirBnB Optimal Price will allow a user to predict the trends for optimal pricing for their properties based on variables such as location, time of year and other considerations.
+**Using historical booking data from AirBnB, AirBnB Optimal Price will allow a user to leverage the power of machine learning to predict the trends for optimal pricing for their properties based on variables such as location, time of year, cleaning fee, and other considerations.
 The user will be able to manage multiple properties at different locations and be able to make adjustments to their expectations for booking, as well as what they should be charging.**

 Hosting sites associated with this research: